santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -ModuleNames

-Specifies an array of module names to import into the runspaces' [Initial Session State](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.initialsessionstate).
+Specifies an array of module names to import into the runspaces’ [Initial Session State](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.runspaces.initialsessionstate).
 This allows the script block to use cmdlets and functions from the specified modules.